MadiFrontend/specialized-English-words-for-programmer/README.md

 - HTML: HTML, or Hypertext Markup Language, is a markup language for the web that defines the structure of web pages.
 It is one of the most basic building blocks of every website, so it's crucial to learn if you want to have a career in web development.

 - CSS: Cascading Style Sheets is a style sheet language used for specifying the presentation and styling of a document written in a markup language such as HTML or XML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

-Wikipedia
+-JavaScript: often abbreviated as JS, is a programming language and core technology of the Web, alongside HTML and CSS.
+99% of websites use JavaScript on the client side for webpage behavior.
+Web browsers have a dedicated JavaScript engine that executes the client code on users' devices | جاوا اسکریپت